canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2019-03-13-meeting-minutes.md

   * Client Relations Management:
     * Reference architecture and technical review
     * Cloud-based
-    * On-prem
+    * On-premise
   * Business Process Management:
     * Reference architecture and technical review
     * Cloud-based
-    * On-prem
+    * On-premise
   * Search:
-    * Elastic Search, Solr
+    * Elasticsearch, Solr
     * Marc: team has a lot of experience in the domain, both OSS/COTS
-  * VCS vs Application lifecycle management:
+  * VCS vs Application life cycle management:
   * IDE, Code scanning for security and compliance, CI/CD tools
 * Roundtable:
   * Jim: Artifactory X-ray does security and compliance scanning
   * Nick: Java support vs OpenJDK - who is dealing with this change in direction: OSAB may need to provide a recommendation forward.
-  * Reg: Data Visualization, GC EARB recommendaton for an IDE
+  * Reg: Data Visualization, GC EARB recommendation for an IDE
   * Adam:

 ## Next Steps